The VMware Cloud Director integration is included by default into the OnApp installer. Perform the following steps to install the Cloud Director:

 Before you start

-All VCD users should have a valid email, or else they won’t be imported
+All VCD users should have a valid and unique email and First and Last name assigned inside of vCloud Director.
+Otherwise, they won’t be imported.

 VCD users should be assigned one of the default or custom VMware Cloud Director roles.